kubernetes/kubernetes/docs/proposals/security-context-constraints.md

 ### Model

-PodSecurityPolicy objects exists in the root scope, outside of a namespace.
+PodSecurityPolicy objects exist in the root scope, outside of a namespace.
 The PodSecurityPolicy will reference users and groups that are allowed to operate under the constraints.
 In order to support this, `ServiceAccounts` must be mapped to a user name or group list by the authentication/authorization layers.
 This allows the security